 Her most recent film, MOUNTAIN completed a sell-out national concert tour with the Australian Chamber Orchestra and screened internationally at San Sebastian, London and Busan International Film Festivals.
 Following the Australian release, it overtook Sherpa to become the highest grossing Australian documentary in box office history ($2million), and an impressive 11-week run in UK cinemas.
 It is now releasing theatrically internationally, including the US in May.

-She’s currently in development on a dramatic feature about Tenzing Norgay (first person to climb Everest) with writer Luke Davies (Lion, Beautiful Boy).
+She’s currently in development on a dramatic feature about Tenzing Norgay (Everest first ascent) with writer Luke Davies (Lion, Beautiful Boy).

 In 2010, Jen was the inaugural recipient of the David & Joan Williams Documentary Fellowship which recognizes and rewards creative ambition, intellectual rigour and innovation in documentary cinema.

-She runs Stranger Than Fiction Films, a boutique feature documentary.
+She runs Stranger Than Fiction Films, a boutique production company based in Sydney, Australia.

 She is represented by Bec Smith at United Talent Agency.